As more and more people get on board with go card, TransLink is committed to ensuring the fair and appropriate use of the system for all passengers.

 Why do fixed fares exist?

-What if I can't touch off because of a system issue?
+What if I can't touch on or touch off because of a system issue?

-If you have been charged a fixed fare because of a system issue you can apply to have your go card balance adjusted within 8 weeks from the date of error.
+If you have been charged a fixed fare because of a system issue you can apply to have your go card balance adjusted within 120 days from the date you were charged.